Complete Guide To The Polish Chicken Breed

 This variety is recognized by APA and British Poultry Associations for non-bearded Polish only.

 For both female and male Black Crested White Polish chickens, their plumage should be entirely white with the exception of their crest, which is glossy black.
 The beak is horn in color, and their shanks and toes slate blue.

-This variety is recognized by the American Poultry Association for large fowl non-bearded Polish only.
+This variety is recognized by the APA for large fowl non-bearded Polish only.

 White Crested Black Polish Chicken

-This variety is recognized by the American Poultry Association for bantam non-bearded Polish only, whereas Britain recognizes it for all bearded and non-bearded large fowl and bantams.
+This variety is recognized by APA for bantam non-bearded Polish only, whereas Britain recognizes it for all bearded and non-bearded large fowl and bantams.